 "Heavenly from the first to the last drop.
 Our hosts not only provided great food and fascinating lessons in viniculture but were excellent company too.”
 Kirsty Lang, BBC journalist, and Misha Glenny, writer.

-Enjoy a bottle of Rosé d'Anjou for every booking of three nights or more at La Grande Maison for 2013 bookings.
 A donation of 5 Euros to Stonewall will also be made for each booking.

 Situated on a hill surrounded by vineyards.
 Set in the heart of Loire Valley wine country and within the UNESCO World Heritage French national park.
 Nearby typical Loire Valley market towns, wineries and chateaux – ten minutes drive.

 There is not much that Sue and Micaela don’t know about wine.
 They created the original Loire Valley tour package back in 2004 and have been building on their knowledge and experience ever since.

 Both originally from Brighton, Micaela’s background is in hotels and computer software and Sue worked in the wine business.
 They both fell in love with La Grande Maison in 2004 and now enjoy sharing their passion for wine and the Loire Valley.